Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Finitely generated virtually solvable minimax groups

+In this section, we give counterexamples showing that the \(\mathbb Q\)-indecomposability assumption in Theorem~\ref{thm:CharacterizationAutomorphismDirectProductOfMinimaxGroups} cannot be weakened to direct indecomposability of the factors.
+More precisely, we construct directly indecomposable groups \(\Gamma\) for which the identity component \(\HH^\circ\) is \(\mathbb Q\)-decomposable, and such that both the forward and converse directions of \CMP{} on automorphisms fail for the direct product \(\Gamma \times \Gamma\).

+This already happens in the nilpotent case.
+In particular, the indecomposability assumption on the rational Mal'cev completion in \cite[Theorem~3.1]{Sen24} (``nilpotent Theorem~\ref{thm:CharacterizationAutomorphismDirectProductOfMinimaxGroups}'') cannot be weakened to direct indecomposability of the factors.

-Even with \(\Gamma_i\) directly indecomposable and \(\HH_i\) Zariski connected but \(\mathbb Q\)-decomposable, statement~\emph{\ref{item:thmCharacterizationAutomorphismDirectProductOfMinimaxGroups2}} already fails for finitely generated torsion-free nilpotent groups. \begin{example} \textit{We construct a finitely generated torsion-free nilpotent group \(\Gamma\) which is directly indecomposable, and whose rational Mal'cev completion \(\Gamma^\mathbb Q\) is decomposable (i.e.\ its unipotent hull \(\HH\) is \(\mathbb Q\)-decomposable).
-Moreover, we exhibit a central endomorphism \(\zeta\colon \Gamma \to Z(\Gamma) \) such that the endomorphism \(\psi \in \operatorname{End}(\Gamma \times \Gamma)\) given by is \textbf{not} an automorphism.}
+\begin{example} \textit{We construct a finitely generated torsion-free nilpotent group \(\Gamma\) which is directly indecomposable and whose rational Mal'cev completion \(\Gamma^\mathbb Q\) is decomposable (equivalently, its unipotent hull \(\HH\) is \(\mathbb Q\)-decomposable).
+For the direct product \(\Gamma\times\Gamma\), we then construct counterexamples to both directions of \CMP{} on automorphisms.}